danjaw1999/ShopByJawor/README.md

 - CSS/SASS
 - Webpack

-### Futures

 ### ToDo

+- Bad nofication to validate
+- RWD
+- Advertisement View
-- End a advertisement
+- Reset a form
-- Add a advertisement
+- Create a user
-- Update a DB
+- Pagination
-- RWD if time permits

 # How to install?